 - without distinction of genre: fiction, essay, animation and documentary (films produced for television - shows, television magazines, news coverage - are not eligible)

-- completed after the 1st of September 2019 and having not been commercially released in France in movie theaters or on television (except for short films, which may have been broadcasted on local or specialty channel, exclusively)
+- completed after the 1st of September 2021 and having not been commercially released in France (except for short films, which may have been broadcasted on local or specialty channel, exclusively)

 2.2 Filmography: 1st, 2nd and 3th film: how to count?